 The Pre-Merger Warrants were issued in connection with bridge financings in 2023 and 2024.
 The Pre-Merger Warrants have an exercise price of either \$3.30 or \$4.40 per share with a term of five years from issuance.
 The Pre-Merger Warrants are exercisable either for cash or, when there is no effective registration statement covering the shares of Common Stock issuable upon exercise of the Pre-Merger Warrants, on a cashless net exercise basis.
 There are Pre-Merger Warrants outstanding to purchase 132,570 shares of our Common Stock.
-For additional information regarding the Warrants, see "Description of Capital Stock."
+For additional information regarding the Warrants, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Business Overview-Pre-Merger Warrants" and "Description of Capital Stock."